tigerfarm/arduino/Altair101/Processor/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Software

-The core program is the [machine code processor](Processor.ino).
+The Altair 101 software is contained in a single program, the [machine code processor](Processor.ino) program.
-It's written in C, using the Arduino IDE, and is tested on an Arduino Nano microcontroller.
 It interprets and processes a subset of the Altair 8800 operational instructions which are Intel 8080 chip opcodes.
+The program also manages the turning the on and off of the LED lights, and makes use of the toggle switch inputs.

+The program is written in C, using the Arduino IDE, and is tested on an Arduino Nano microcontroller.
-The program is able to run 8080 machine code programs using the programmed opcodes.
+The program is able to run 8080 machine code programs because I have programmed opcodes into the Processor program.
-I will refine the code and increase the opcode functionality.
-I'm adding program input functionality via the infrared remote control.
-And, adding output via a 1602 LCD.

 ## The Altair 101 Development Computer